- 2 cups milk (I prefer whole, but 2% is ok as well)

 for poblano sauce:

 Preheat oven to 400.
-On a parchment lined baking sheet.
-Place poblanos and quartered onion on a baking sheet.
-Roast until poblano skin is blistered and onions are charred and softened.
+On a parchment lined baking sheet. place poblanos ad onion on a baking sheet.
+Roast until poblano skin is blistered and charred and onions are charred and softened.
 Remove peppers from oven and wrap tightly in paper bag to steam off skins.
 While cooling, heat the milk in a heavy saucepan over medium heat or in microwave until boiling.
 Melt the butter in a separate saucepan over low heat.
 When it’s bubbling, add the flour and whisk until it forms a golden paste, about 3 to 4 minutes.
 Whisking constantly, add the hot milk in a steady stream.
 Bring the milk to a gentle simmer and continue to whisk until the sauce thickens, about 10 minutes.
-Remove from heat.
 Whisk in half a cup of cheese.

 In a food processor, remove skin from peppers and discard seeds, and stems.
-Add charred onion, garlic and cilantro and adobo seasoning if using.
-Process until smooth, season with salt and pepper.
+Add charred onion, garlic and cilantro.
+Process until smooth, season with salt and pepper and cumin.
 Add poblano mixture to béchamel and combine well.
-Ladle about 1/2-1 cup of poblano-bechamel sauce into chicken enchilada mixture to incorporate and moisten filling.
+Ladle about 1/2-1 cup of poblano-bechamel sauce into chicken enchilada mixture.

 Reduce oven temperature to 350.
-In a 13×9 inch baking dish, ladle about 1/2 cup of poblano sauce on the bottom of baking dish to coat.
-Roll about 1/2 a cup of chicken mixture into warmed tortillas..
+In a 13×9 inch baking dish, ladle about 1/2 cup of poblano sauce on the bottom of baking dish.
+Roll about 1/2 a cup of chicken mixture into tortillas..
 Place tortillas, seam-side down snugly beside one another in baking dish.
 Spoon remainder of sauce atop enchiladas and in between tortillas.
 Cover baking dish loosely with foil and bake in oven at 350 for about 30 minutes.
 Remove from oven, and remove foil, allow to rest 10 minutes and garnish with fresh chopped tomatoes and cilantro.
-Enjoy!

 Heat tortillas in grill pan, just to soften.